-This live, synchronous certificate program provides an exploration of the key management issues facing the pharmaceutical and biotechnology industries.
+This foundational-level live, synchronous certificate program provides an introduction to the key management issues facing the pharmaceutical and biotechnology industries.
 The perspective is global, with an emphasis on the U.S. as the largest and most profitable market.

 Over the course of 5 weeks, Professor Nicholson with guide you through discussions on:

 - Rapid technological change and substantial investments in research and development (R&D)

 - The role of biotechnology and genomics in transforming the industry